dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

 ````

 Local values can be referenced with the syntax `local.<NAME_OF_VALUE>` e.g. `local.prefix`.
-1. Try updating the `docker_container.nginx.name` field in the lab to prepend this prefix to the name.
+1. Try updating the `docker_container.nginx.name` field in the lab to prepend this prefix to the name (for a final name of "dev_tutorial").
    * Hint: In Terraform you can use template strings like so `"hello ${local.foo} how are you?"`.
 See the [docs here for reference](https://developer.hashicorp.com/terraform/language/expressions/strings#interpolation).
 2. After updating `main.tf`, run `terraform apply` to replace "docker_container.nginx".
 Then run `docker ps` to verify a container is now running with the name "dev_tutorial".

 #### Inputs
 >You can define input values (provided by a user) in your terraform code which can then be used by the resources.
-**You can think of the set of defined inputs and outputs as the public API of your Terraform code.**
+**You can think of the set of defined inputs (and outputs) as the public API of your Terraform code.**

 1. Add the following (towards the top) of the `main.tf` file in the lab:
 ````tf